Some links in this article are affiliate links, which means I earn from qualifying purchases.

-This is why the FitKicks slipper lacks some of the same deadlift-specific features you’d see in the LiftingLarge slipper.
+This is why the FitKicks slipper lacks the same deadlift-specific features you’d see in the LiftingLarge slipper.

 Most notably, you don’t get the dual strap system to lock the foot into place.
-Instead, you get a thick piece of elastic material that stretches over the mid-foot.
+Instead, you get a thick elastic material stretching over the mid-foot.
 It’s a good feature to keep the foot secure, but not as good as the straps in my opinion.

-Otherwise, FitKicks fit all of the other qualities for being a deadlift slipper, including having a minimalist design and a thin rubber outsole to prevent slippage.
+Otherwise, FitKicks fit all the other qualities of being a deadlift slipper, including a minimalist design and a thin rubber outsole to prevent slippage.

-If you’re looking to save a few bucks and want something that works, this is a good option.
+If you’re looking to save a few bucks and want something that works, these deadlifting slippers are a good option.
 Every lifter I’ve recommended FitKicks to have had no complaints.

 As you can see, the Sabo Deadlift Shoe is not a deadlift slipper.

-However, it was chosen as my top deadlift shoe out of the 8 models that I tested, which included traditional deadlift slippers.
+However, it was chosen as my top deadlift shoe out of the 8 models I tested, including traditional deadlift slippers.
 If you’re interested, you can read my full review of the Sabo Deadlift Shoe.